benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

 This exercise will refer to a number of concepts directly and indirectly.
 It is important to understand these key concepts.

-<u>Blockchain:<u> A Blockchain is a computing architecture that utilizes distributed processing and cryptography in order to create a secure, immutable and decentralized ledger upon which transactions and be made without the need for a centralized clearing authority.
+<u>Blockchain:</u> A Blockchain is a computing architecture that utilizes distributed processing and cryptography in order to create a secure, immutable and decentralized ledger upon which transactions and be made without the need for a centralized clearing authority.
 This form of distributed computing is utilized in this exercise to demonstrate how a blockchain can be spun up and leveraged to facilitate transactions between ethereum wallets.
 However, the Blockchain goes far beyond the scope of this exercise and is a continually changing and fundamentally altering various incumbant industrial transactions.

-Blocktime: The block time refers to the amount of time it will take one node or miner to complete the verification process for a transaction.
+<u>Blocktime:</u> The block time refers to the amount of time it will take one node or miner to complete the verification process for a transaction.
 This is an important concept because if the block time is too high, it will make for very slow transactions.
 At peak volumes a high block time could create a backlog of transactions which is an undesireable circumstance.

-Chain ID: On the Ethereum network there are various chains, some of which may be the official Ethereum chain, while others may be for testing, like the ropsten chain.
+<u>Chain ID:</u> On the Ethereum network there are various chains, some of which may be the official Ethereum chain, while others may be for testing, like the ropsten chain.
 A Chain ID will identify the chain you wish to connect to.
 In order to connect to a different chain you would specify the chain ID.

 ## Step-by-Step with ScreenShots and Commands